-A-level (or equivalent) in Chemistry is a requirement plus at least one of Biology, Mathematics, or Physics.
+A-level subjects should preferably include Chemistry and Biology plus at least one of Mathematics or Physics.
 Magdalene, in common with many other colleges, takes the view that since the Cambridge pre-clinical course has a high scientific content, Physics and Chemistry to A-Level are normally advised for a satisfactory understanding of first year work in Physiology and Biochemistry.
 The vast majority of successful applicants offer three science subjects or two science subjects plus maths at A-level.

 Interviews and Written Assessment

 All students applying to Cambridge to read Veterinary Medicine are required to sit the Natural Sciences pre-interview written admissions assessment, further details of which can be found by following the link and clicking on 'Entry Requirements'.

 You will have to register to sit the assessment at an assessment centre near to you (for most applicants this will be your school or college).
 Registration for the pre-interview assessment is separate from your UCAS application and it is essential that you are registered by your centre before the deadline, which is 15 October 2020.
 The pre-interview assessments this year will take place on 4 November 2020.
 More information about registering for the assessment can be found here.

 The admissions assessment for Natural Sciences will last for two hours and consist of two parts: a maths/science multiple choice component (80 minutes) and a component consisting of more in-depth science questions (40 minutes).
 More details about the assessment, including some sample questions, can be found here.
 Please note that your performance in the pre-interview assessment will not be considered in isolation, but will be taken into account alongside all the other elements of your application.